yangosoft/mte/README.md

-# mte
+# mte Minimal Text Editor

-Minimal Text Editor
+This is a minimal terminal text editor implemented in Rust